logicalclocks/feature-store-api/.github/pull_request_template.md

-Summary of changes to the code, including all changes to user-facing APIs:
+Please summarize your changes to the code and make sure to include all changes to user-facing APIs:
 - ...

 JIRA Issue: